 The 26” interior depth might be too small for some larger users though, so make sure you keep that in mind before ordering.

-Basically, it’s everything that you need (except for bars, weights, and a bench) to start a successful at-home workout regimen with confidence and safety.
+Basically, it’s everything that you need (except for bar, weight plate, and a bench) to start a successful at-home workout regimen with confidence and safety.

 If you don’t have a ton of room but still want a high quality weight rack, the Rogue RE-3 Echo rack is one of the best options on the market.

-It’s got a small footprint – only 53 x 32” – and utilizes 2×2” uprights made of 11-gauge powder coated steel.
+It’s got a small footprint – only 53″ x 32” – and utilizes 2×2” uprights made of 11-gauge steel with a powder coated finish.

 It comes equipped with a fat/skinny pull up bar, and a set of J-cups and band pegs like most of the other Rogue racks we’ve reviewed.

 Because of its small footprint, this rack absolutely has to be secured to the concrete.

 Unfortunately, it doesn’t come with pin and pipe safeties included, so those will be an additional cost if you need the added safety that they offer.